 CRO is a comprehensive process that sprawls across a multitude of stages.
-A successful CRO campaign is the one that uses in-depth data to analyze results, runs multiple tests, tweaks content to make it more relevant to the visitors, and draws necessary conclusions.
-Throughout the journey of a CRO process, a marketer will encounter six primary elements which can be optimized.
+A successful CRO campaign is one that uses in-depth data to analyze results, runs multiple tests, tweaks content to make it more relevant to the visitors, and draws necessary conclusions.
+Throughout the journey of a CRO process, a marketer will encounter six primary elements that can be optimized.

 Landing page design is the first and foremost element that defines the usability and success of a website.
 The more aesthetically designed a site is, the more traction it will get!

-Let’s understand this using an example most of us maybe familiar with.
-Assuming that most customers landing on any of Amazon’s product pages come with the pure intention of buying its product(s), understanding the importance of design in driving conversions (how it can make or break a deal for the e-commerce giant), is important.
+Let’s understand this using an example most of us may be familiar with.
+Assuming that most customers landing on any of Amazon’s product pages come with the pure intention of buying its product(s), understanding the importance of design in driving conversions (how it can make or break a deal for the eCommerce giant), is important.
 The giant has strategically designed each of its product pages so as to make even the minutest of details prominently visible to its customers.
-For instance, when on a product page, customers can instantly add the product to their cart by conveniently clicking on the “Add to Cart” button (in a color that’s prominently visible – Orange) placed right next to product information column.
+For instance, when on a product page, customers can instantly add the product to their cart by conveniently clicking on the “Add to Cart” button (in a color that’s prominently visible – Orange) placed right next to the product information column.

 How does this help?
 Orange is an intense color that complements the website’s white background making it easy for the visitors to identify and take the necessary action instantly.

-Furthermore, the effective use of the white space to highlight the product’s features and smart use of large images on the left side of the page instills trust and quickly captures the attention of the visitors.
+Furthermore, the effective use of white space to highlight the product’s features and smart use of large images on the left side of the page instills trust and quickly captures the attention of the visitors.

-While a well-designed and aesthetically pleasing website can get more traffic flowing on your site, words can verbally hook your visitors and convert them into potential leads.
-Writing relevant and engaging content that emphasizes on the product’s persuasiveness can make the difference between visitors staying on your website and taking the necessary actions and visitors leaving your site without taking any action.
+While a well-designed and aesthetically pleasing website can get more website traffic flowing on your site, words can verbally hook your visitors and convert them into potential leads.
+Writing relevant and engaging content that emphasizes the product’s persuasiveness can make the difference between visitors staying on your website and taking the necessary actions and visitors leaving your site without taking any action.
 Website copy can be further divided into two subsections:

-1. Formatting: Typically focusing on the font type, font size and color to ensure it captures your visitors’ attention and is easily readable.
+1. Formatting: Typically focusing on the font type, font size, and color to ensure it captures your visitors’ attention and is easily readable.

-2. Writing Style: Keep the following things in mind:
+2. Writing style: Keep the following things in mind:

 In either case, one should keep the headline short and to the point ensuring it talks exactly about what the product or service is about in a clear, concise manner.

-2. Body Content
+2. Body content

 To draft good body content, consider the following:

-2. Writing style:
+B. Writing style:

 A catchy headline accompanied by content that’s concise and answers all the necessary questions makes any page look attractive, and does the desired work – getting customers onboard.

-A call-to-action (CTA) is exactly what it sounds – a request or call for customers to take a desired action.
+A call-to-action (CTA) is exactly what it sounds – a request or call for customers to take the desired action.
 This action could be anything – from subscribing to a newsletter to booking a slot in a webinar, making a purchase, availing a service, and so on.
 The stronger and crispier the CTA, the more leads it can generate.